The Symbolism Of Goddess Durga

 In Sanskrit, the word ”Durga” literally translates as the one who is ”unbeatable” or “invincible” and can not be defeated, hence ”unconquerable”.
 The Goddess is a sacred symbol of female power and reflects the very strength, the very pure of the divine feminine.

 Since time immemorial, She has been worshiped as the supreme power of the Supreme Being and has been mentioned in many ancient Vedic Sanskrit texts, like Vajasaneyi Samhita, Yajur Veda, and Taittareya Brahman.

-It is considered that the Divine Mother was created by Lord Vishnu (the sustainer or preserver of life) as a warrior goddess to protect good people for fighting.
+It is believed that the Divine Mother was created by Lord Vishnu (the sustainer or preserver of life) as a warrior goddess to protect good people from fighting.
 She is also believed to be the personification of knowledge and wisdom, and the power of sleep, or the Yoganidra in which Vishnu rests between creative cycles.

 Devi Durga is also known as Mahishasurmardini i.e. slayer of a mighty evil buffalo demon called Mahishasur, which represents tamo-guna, the dark quality of inertia, ignorance, and laziness.

 Note – like her consort Lord Shiva, the goddess Durga is also referred to as the three-eyed goddess (Triyambake).